Scottish Fold

 Bathing Routine

-Scottish Folds don’t need frequent bathing.
-They generally need a bath every few months using gentle, hypoallergenic shampoo to prevent irritation.
+Scottish Folds don’t need frequent bathing, only once every 1 to 3 months.
+Always use a gentle, hypoallergenic shampoo to prevent irritation.
 Be sure to dry them thoroughly, especially their ears.

 Nail Trimming

 Observe your cat’s nails.
-Depending on their activity and how often they wear down their nails on scratching posts, adjust the nail trimming session every two to four weeks.
-Be careful not to cut up to the quick, the pink part of their claws, as this is sensitive.
+Depending on their activity and how often they wear down their nails on scratching posts.
+Nail trimming should be done every 2 to 3 weeks, but also when needed.
+Avoid going near the quick, the pink part of the nails.

 Ear Cleaning